Mozzie455/PLP-academy-web_development/html_forms/README.md

 1. Create a html form to register a new student
 Gather the following information using the relevent form elements:

-    -Name
+    - Name
-    -Date of Birth
+    - Date of Birth
-    -Gender
+    - Gender
-    -Address
+    - Address
-    -Telephone
+    - Telephone
-    -Email Address
+    - Email Address
-    -Course
+    - Course
-The form should have two buttons:
+2. The form should have two buttons:

-    -Register
+    - Register
-    -Cancel
+    - Cancel
 All the form elements are not optional.

 Incorporate appropriate labels for the form elements.